antononcube/Raku-Text-CodeProcessing/README-work.md

 ## Document parameters

-Documents can have a YAML header.
-If that header contains parameter specifications the corresponding parameters values are replaced in the document before evaluation.
+A document can have an YAML header.
+If that header contains parameter specifications then the corresponding parameters values are replaced in the document before evaluation.

 Here is a Markdown document string with an YAML header and Raku code that uses the parameters: